fractal-bootcamp/precourse-materials/git/README.md

 ## QUESTIONS

+- What is git?
+Why do we need it?
-- What are the top 20 commands for mac CLI?
+- What are the top 10 commands?
+What do they do?
-- What is a terminal?
+- How do you open a PR?
-- What is the difference between bash and zsh?
-- What is the difference between Terminal, Console, Shell, and Command Line?

 ## RESOURCES